LarsIndresaeter/radio-arduino/doc/tutorials/use-cases.md

 The primary use case for the code in this project is the [gateway and node](./gateway-and-node.md) use-case but other use-cases are also supported.

-* [ina219 power monitor](./arduino-nano-ina219-power-monitor.md) : read voltage and current and report min, max and average per second
+* [raduino-power-monitor](../reference-guides/apps/raduino-power-monitor-mqtt.md) : read voltage and current and report min, max and average per second
-* [nrf24l01 sniffer](./nrf24l01-sniffer.md) : configure the nrf24l01 chip to be in an undocumented verbose mode and send data to the serial port
-* [device ina219](./device-ina219.md) : read current and voltage from an ina219 power monitor chip connected to a gateway or node
+* [raduino-device-ina219](../reference-guides/apps/raduino-device-ina219.md) : read current and voltage from an ina219 power monitor chip connected to a gateway or node
-* [quadrature encoder](./quadrature-encoder.md) : read quadrature encoder using the RaduinoCommandQuadratureEncoder command
-* [rs232 radio bridge](./rs232-radio-bridge.md) : configure two gateways to bridge data from rs232 to to the serial port.
-One device is the sender but communication is two-way

 ## Gateway and node